guotong1988/guotong1988.github.io/research/_posts/2022-11-01-self-reference.md

 ### Abstract

 In human-labeled industry deep learning application, the human-labeled data quality determine the model performance.
 To gurantee the data quality, we propose our self-guided or self-reference method.
+We first manually label a high quality small seed dataset.
+Then we train model upon the seed dataset.
+Then we predict labels for the next unlabel data.
+The model's top-10 predictions are the references for human labeling.
+The experiment results shows that, the model trained upon our self-guided dataset can achieve ~90% accuracy in its own training dataset.

 #### keywords
 Deep Learning, Human Labeling, Data Centric, Human-In-The-Loop